 Honors Composition: Science Fictions and Nonfictions

 In both semesters, I successfully applied for grants for end-semester academic conferences as a capstone project for students across multiple sections of honors composition with other instructors.
 To complete the course, students either prepared and gave a short speech or presented a poster regarding research they had as a part of the course.

 Med-Start Tucson: Critical Reading & Thinking

-In the summer of 2013, I worked with the U of A School of Medicine's Office of Diversity and the Writing Program to develop a diversity summer course for high school students from rural, reservation, and economically disadvantaged areas, as well as for those students who were traditionally underrepresented in medicine.
+In the summer of 2013, I worked with the UA School of Medicine's Office of Diversity and the Writing Program to develop a diversity summer course for high school students from rural, reservation, and economically disadvantaged areas, as well as for those students who were traditionally underrepresented in medicine.
 The focus of the course was on current medical practice, ethics, and research, and the summer culminated in an academic conference in which students presented research to U of A medical personnel and the students' families.
 For more information about the program, you can visit the Med-Start website, https://diversity.medicine.arizona.edu/med-start

 For the ENGL 101-102 sequence, I presented specialized classes that focused on critical thinking about writing in science.
 I taught three sections in fall 2012 and spring 2013.
 In recognition of this sequence, I was nominated for the Writing Program’s Johnnie Rae Harper first-year teaching award.